Narasimhakommi/facedetection/README.md

 ![Screenshot](pytorch_to_coreml.png)

-# Project Plan based on two weeks iteration
-## Iteration 1
-* Gather requirements for the project,Define project scope and objectives.
-Set up project repository on GitHub and add team members as collaborators
-* Familiarize with the technologies and the concepts.
-* Divide the project into small parts and assign to each member.
-* Set up the environment required to run the model.
-* Develop the app interface using Apple's Xcode IDE.
-* Implement the interface for the app's camera feature and integrate image capture and storage capabilities.
-Implement basic image processing functions to convert images to input format required by the segmentation model.

-## Status tracker for iteration1 of the Project
 ### Requirement Analysis and project objectives
 ####  Requirement Analysis:
 * Core Machine Learning: We will be using Core Machine Learning to integrate machine learning models into the IOS application.
 This will allow us to perform complex tasks such as Object Segmentation with Face Parsing.